-- (9) A detached accessory dwelling unit may be located above a detached garage or within a separate accessory building meeting the standards for accessory buildings established in this section. - (10) Home occupations meeting the definitions and requirements of section 113-391 are permitted in accessory dwelling units. - (11) Dimensional standards for all accessory dwelling units shall conform to the following guidelines: - a.
+- occupying the principal dwelling unit.
+Rented accessory dwelling units must comply with all provisions outlined in chapter 105, article iv. - (6) The accessory dwelling unit must comply with all current Minnesota State Building Code provisions as they apply to single family dwelling buildings. - (7) Both the accessory dwelling unit and single family residence shall be served by the same sanitary sewer service, water service and meter, electric service and meter, and gas service and meter. - (8) An accessory dwelling unit shall be assigned a unique address identifier to differentiate it from the principal dwelling.
+All accessory dwelling units shall be identified by "Unit A" following the primary property address.
+It shall be the responsibility of the property owner to inform the United States Postal Service (USPS) of the new address. - (9) A detached accessory dwelling unit may be located above a detached garage or within a separate, existing or newly constructed, accessory building meeting the standards for accessory buildings established in this section. - (10) Home occupations meeting the definitions and requirements of section 113-391 are permitted in accessory dwelling units. - (11) Dimensional standards for all accessory dwelling units shall conform to the following guidelines: - a.
 The maximum height of an accessory dwelling unit shall meet the requirements as set forth in section 113-240(f). - b.
-An accessory dwelling unit shall include at least 300 square feet of living area, up to a maximum of 1000 square feet of living area, but in no case shall an accessory dwelling unit exceed 75% of the principal dwelling's four-season living area (exclusive of the accessory dwelling unit).
-For the purposes of this provision, "living area" shall include kitchen areas, bathrooms, living rooms, bedrooms (including the closet with defines the bedroom), and other rooms, and shall exclude utility rooms, hallways, entryways, storage areas, and garages. - c.
-An accessory dwelling unit shall include a maximum of one bedroom. - All accessory dwelling units shall meet the standards for principal buildings; notwithstanding this requirement, detached accessory dwelling units shall not be located closer to the front property line than the principal building. - (12) The entryway to a detached accessory dwelling unit shall be connected to a street frontage with a paved walkway. - (13) For attached accessory dwelling units, the appearance or character of the principal building shall not be significantly altered so that its appearance is no longer than of a one-family dwelling. - (14) For detached accessory dwelling units, the following design standards shall be met: - a.
-The exterior finish material shall match in type, size, and placement of the exterior finish of the principal dwelling unit or garage, if built in conjunction with a garage. - b.
-The roof pitch shall match the predominant roof pitch of the principal dwelling unit. - c.
-Trim and projecting eaves shall match the trim and projecting eaves used on the principal dwelling unit or garage, if built in conjunction with a garage. - d.
-Windows shall match those in the principal dwelling unit in proportion (relationship of width to height) and orientation (horizontal or vertical). - (15) A lifetime, non-transferable accessory dwelling unit occupancy permit shall be required from the zoning administrator to allow an accessory dwelling unit to be rented.
-For the purposes of this provision, a "rented" accessory dwelling unit is one that is being occupied by a person or persons other than the family occupying the principal dwelling unit.
-Each property owner seeking to rent an accessory dwelling unknit, or occupy an accessory dwelling unit while renting the principal dwelling unit, shall apply for a new accessory dwelling unit occupancy permit according to the procedure established herein.
-In addition to receiving an accessory dwelling unit occupancy permit, the property shall be in compliance with the city's rental housing requirements in chapter 105, article IV.
+An accessory dwelling unit shall include at least 250 square feet of living area, up to a maximum of 1000 square feet of living area, but in no case shall an accessory dwelling unit exceed 75% of the principal dwelling's four-season living area (exclusive of the accessory dwelling unit).
+For the purposes of this provision, "living area" shall include kitchen areas, bathrooms, living rooms, bedrooms (including the closet with defines the bedroom), and other rooms, and shall exclude utility rooms, hallways, entryways, storage areas, and garages. - An accessory dwelling unit shall not occupy more than 40 percent of the area of a required rear yard. - An accessory dwelling unit must meet all setback standards as outlined in section 113-174. - e.
+An accessory dwelling unit shall include a maximum of two bedrooms. - f.
+All accessory dwelling units shall meet the standards for principal buildings; notwithstanding this requirement, detached accessory dwelling units shall not be located closer to the front property line than the principal building. - (12) The entryway to a detached accessory dwelling unit shall be connected to a street or alley frontage with an improved walkway. - (13) An accessory dwelling unit shall be constructed so as to be compatible with the existing principal dwelling, as well as the surrounding neighborhood in terms of design, form, height, materials, and landscaping.